The snapdragon, easy to grow in the garden or in pots - and many cultivars to choose from.

-Sow the snapdragon directly in the ground in mild climates, alone or mixed with other annuals, the flowering can happen later than with a seedling under shelter, even staggered!
+Sow the snapdragon directly in open soil in mild climates, alone or mixed with other annuals, the flowering can happen later than with a seedling under shelter, even staggered!

-In January-February, sow in a box - transplant the plants 2 to 4 weeks later and place them in the ground in May.
+In January-February, sow in a box - transplant the plants 2 to 4 weeks later and place them in open soil in May.

 Dibble my snapdragon

 Plant the seedling between two and four weeks after planting (as soon as the plant is sufficiently developed to be handled).

 Carefully separate the seedlings and replant individually in a bucket filled with transplanting soil, or a mixture of soil and well-decomposed compost.
 Water copiously at the plantation, then every day during the first weeks.

 About two months after sowing, and 6 weeks after transplanting, the plants have grown strong enough to be placed in the open soil.

 Plant them in finely worked beds (spaded, scratched and raked), when the last spring frosts are over.
 Once the bed is properly prepared, make a small hole with a transplanter, remove the plant from its bucket, put it in the hole, and compact the soil to put it in contact with the roots.